Frequently Asked Questions

 Are CSO Smart contracts transparent?

 Yes, and to lower liability and regulatory risk best practices dictate a mandatory third party audit of the CSO smart contract.
-In jurisdictions like Malta, CSO s are likely to be subject to third party or government audit or certification.
+In most jurisdictions, CSO s are likely to be subject to third party or government audit or certification.

 Does the CSO smart contract handle KYC and AML on an automated basis and if so which company/software will handle this?

-Beyond Enterprizes or one of NSL’s other trusted software developer contractors would write the smart contract.
 The smart contract would make an API-call to the KYC/AML third party service provider to make sure that appropriate KYC/AML requirements were met.
-The smart contract would be audited by a third-party systems auditor and would also likely be certified by the Malta Digital Innovation Authority.
+The smart contract would be audited by a third-party systems auditor and would also likely be certified by the the appropriate regulatory authority.

 What are the benefits of the CSO?